apluslms/a-plus/doc/AUTH.md

 ## X <-> A+ communication

-Both X and A+ need to know each other public keys.
+Both X and A+ need to know each other's public keys.
 When one makes a request to the other, they construct the approriate JWT with the appropriate permission claims and sign it with their own private key.